On this page

 Drummoyne NSW 2047

-If you choose option 1 or 2, the person you speak to will collect your contact details and pass them on to the senior member of the organisation who is responsible for investigating complaints.
+If you choose option 1 or 2, the person you reach out to will collect your contact details and pass them on to the senior member of the organisation who is responsible for investigating complaints.

 If you choose to speak to a counsellor (option 1), she will not discuss your complaint with you other than to ensure that you have the right to make a complaint and collect your contact details.
 She will also continue to provide any other service you are requesting at that time.

 The senior person investigating your complaint will contact you.
-She will ask you to provide information about your complaint.
-Where you have provided that information in an email or by mail, she will confirm that the information has been received.
+They will ask you to provide information about your complaint.
+Where you have provided that information in an email or by mail, they will confirm that the information has been received.

 Privacy and confidentiality